kostyantins/backbase-dev-challenge/how_to_run.md

 Or just use IDE [Jet Brains IntelliJ IDEA](https://www.jetbrains.com/idea/) preferably and run the service through it providing environment variables based on `.env` file as well.

 #### NOTE:
-The DB will automatically populate movie data according to the provided svg file.
+The DB will be automatically populated by the movie data according to the provided csv file.
 Remember if the service will be launch again without cleaning DB/docker volume, the data will be set again/duplicated.
-It was done in order no to make additional step calling some endpoint and lack of time to create more suitable solution.
+It was done in order not to make additional step calling some endpoint and lack of time to create more suitable solution.

 #### Additionally:
 1. To be able to get each endpoint a user needs to be authenticated (call `auth/authenticated` endpoint that will provide JWT token, user must call all other endpoints with as a header)